-The 2023 Compensation Committee was composed of Thad Hill, Chairperson, Sharilyn S. Gasaway, and James L. Robo, none of whom is an officer or employee of the Company and all of whom have been determined by the Board to be independent.
-The Compensation Committee met three times in 2023 to discuss, among other items, the salaries, bonuses, and other compensation of the senior executive officers and other key employees of the Company, including the Chairman of the Board and the Chief Executive Officer.
+The 2024 Compensation Committee was composed of Thad Hill, Chairperson, Sharilyn S. Gasaway, and James L. Robo, none of whom is an officer or employee of the Company and all of whom have been determined by the Board to be independent.
+Patrick Ottensmeyer was appointed by the Board and joined the Compensation Committee on January 12, 2024, and participated until his death in July 2024.
+Mr. Ottensmeyer had never been an officer or employee of the Company.
+The Compensation Committee met five times in 2024 to discuss, among other items, the salaries, bonuses, and other compensation of the senior executive officers and other key employees of the Company, including the Chairman of the Board and the Chief Executive Officer.